AMC (TV channel): AMC Premiere

 AMC Premiere is an add-on subscription service only available as an extra to those already normally subscribed to AMC.
 It involves access to an expanded On-Demand library compared to the standard "AMC OnDemand" library packaged with the usual cable service.
 This is necessary to view many "locked" programs on the AMC website (such as complete availability to The Walking Dead all eleven seasons) which prompts someone to subscribe for ~$5/mo or ~$30/yr.
 For currently-airing programs it sometimes gives early access to viewing them before they debut on the main AMC channel.

 AMC+

-AMC+ is a premium, commercial-free streaming bundle that includes the same benefits of AMC Premiere, early access to additional AMC series, as well as additional library content from sister networks BBC America, IFC, and SundanceTV, and the complete collections of fellow AMC Networks streaming services including Shudder, Sundance Now and IFC Films Unlimited.
-The service is available through most streaming services for $8.99 per month like Apple TV, Amazon Prime Video and Roku and it's also at a reduced price for existing AMC channel subscribers too like Xfinity, Dish Network and Sling TV.
+AMC+ is a video on demand streaming service that has content from AMC Premiere, priority access to AMC programs, library shows from BBC America, IFC, and Sundance TV, and also has shows from AMC Networks services such as Shudder, Sundance Now, and IFC Films Unlimited.
+The AMC+ is available via direct distribution and also as an add on subscription on digital platforms such as Apple TV, Amazon Prime Video, and Roku.
+It is also available on pay television providers like Xfinity, Dish Network, and Sling TV.

+International availability

+Canada

+On September 1, 2006, AMC officially became available in Canada for cable customers of Shaw Cable and satellite customers of Shaw Direct (formerly StarChoice), marking the first time AMC was made available outside the United States.
+The channel is also available through Rogers Cable, Bell Fibe TV, Cogeco, and Eastlink.

+The Canadian feed of AMC is identical to the American feed although some of its programming, such as TNA Impact!, is blacked out due to Sportsnet holding the rights to the program in Canada and its replaced with alternate programming lineup.

+Europe

+In October 2013, AMC Networks acquired the European media company Chellomedia from Liberty Global, renaming it AMC Networks International.
+In November 2014, the European MGM Channel was relaunched as a pan-European version of AMC.